reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-Now each test is simple and easy understandable.
+Now each test is simple and easily understandable.
 We don't have to reset the mocks anymore, since this is achieved in
 the `setUp()` method.
 The effectively tested code is the same but a lot more meaningful than before.

 ### Don't Mock Value Objects or Collections

-Mockito is a framework to mock objects with behaviour that can be declared at the beginning of our test.
+Mockito is a framework to mock objects with behavior that can be declared at the beginning of our test.
 It is common to
 have *Data Transfer Objects* (or DTOs).
 The intent of such a DTO is, as its name says, to transport data from a source
 to a destination.
-In order to retrieve this data from the object, we could declare the behaviour of each getter.
+To retrieve this data from the object, we could declare the behavior of each getter.
 Albeit
 this is possible, we should rather use real values and set them to the DTO.
 The same rule applies for collections too,
-since they are container for values as well.
+since they are a container for values as well.

 As explained, it is possible to mock a `City`, which is a wrapper for the city name and other properties.